Arzé: Plot

 During the search, Kinan learns Yasmine is emigrating; he reacts angrily and Yasmine storms off.
 Layla comforts Kinan and accepts his desire to emigrate, but is worried about his plans to take a dangerous sea route into Europe.
 Kinan argues with Arzé over the lost scooter and Kinan's future plans.
 Arzé explains that Kinan's father did not emigrate, but vanished before he was born.
 Kinan angrily walks off.
 Layla, who cannot find the bracelet she was hoping to sell for Kinan, calls Arzé home.
 Arzé admits she stole the bracelet, leaving both of them in tears.
 Arzé resumes her search and just as she reaches a dead end, Kinan appears and reports Layla has gone missing.
-They find her at a destroyed apartment building where she is fantasizing about Zain.
+They find her at a destroyed apartment building, where she is fantasizing about the life she would have had with Zain living in this building.
 The three return home, where Arzé apologizes and reconciles with her sister.

 Kinan and Yasmine reaffirm their love as he properly says goodbye to Yasmine.
 Their friends arrive and give Kinan a tip about where the scooter might be.
 Arzé, initially reluctant, suddenly has a change of heart while making pies with Layla and travels to the scrapyard with Kinan.
 Along the way, Arzé explains that Zain was kidnapped and reportedly died in a Syrian prison several years ago.
 Kinan questions whether Arzé is right to hide this, and she explains Layla is not strong enough to hear it.
 At the scrapyard, they find the scooter.
 The owner refuses to let them take it, but Arzé and Kinan trick him and lock him in his office before driving away.
 The two happily ride home together through the streets of Beirut.